okwolo/okwolo/README.md

 When the page loads, the current path name will be compared against registered routes.
 This means that a page refresh will show the right route if the server knows to return the same web page at this different route.

 It is also possible to define a base route if the application is in a sub directory.
+This route needs to start with a forward slash for it to be properly interpreted by the browser.

 ````javascript
 let app = goo(document.body, null);